valkey-io/valkey-doc/commands/object-encoding.md

     - `linkedlist`, simple list encoding.
 No longer used, an old list encoding.
     - `listpack`, a space-efficient encoding used for small lists.
-    - `quicklist`, encoded as linkedlist of ziplists or listpacks.
+    - `quicklist`, encoded as linked list of ziplists or listpacks.

 * Sets can be encoded as: